AUXILIARY LAW ENFORCEMENT RESPONSE TEAM

 3 Steps to becoming an ALERT volunteer:

 1. Complete NERT training and receive certification.
 To register for NERT training courses, please visit www.sfgov.org/sfnert

 2. Once NERT certified, forward a copy of your valid NERT ID card, along with your home address and phone number to the ALERT program coordinator.
 Send email to: firstname.lastname@example.org

 3. After clearing a basic background check, the individual is eligible to register for ALERT training.

 **The NERT training courses often fill up quickly so please do not wait until the last minute to sign up for them.
 Also, allow an ample amount of time for your background interview process to be completed.
 Both of these processes may take some time to complete.

 All ALERT volunteers will be subject to a basic background check given to all Police Department volunteers.
 After completion of training and after having met any and all requirements, the ALERT volunteer will be given identifying credentials reflecting their level of training and role within the ALERT program.

-The next ALERT training classes have been scheduled for Saturday, May 3rd, 2014.
+The next ALERT training classes have been scheduled for Saturday, May 3rd, 2014 and Saturday, August 9th 2014.
 The classes will be held at the San Francisco Police Academy, in the parking lot bungalow, from 8am-5pm (one hour lunch break).